tgvashworth/distra/README.md

 # distra

 Use distra to give serve static directories while developing, and to give servers running on your computer nice URLs.
-It also rewrites your hostsfile so you never have worry.

 Set up hosts (urls) and routes (directories or proxy targets (moar urls)) using JSON, and then feel like a boss.

+It also adds to your hosts file (safely) so you never have worry about that either!

+### Why?

 I had so many servers, particularly serving static files, that I never knew what was being served and on which port.
-So I built this, and I'll never have to care again... and neither will you.
+So I built this so I'd never have to care again... and neither will you.

 ## Install